kcc/sanitizers/mtmalloc/README.md

   states such as AVAILABLE (available for allocation), USED (currently allocated), QUARANTINED (in a non-FIFO quarantine), MARKED (marked by the current in-progress GC scan).
-The metadata state transfer is a single atomic (CAS or store).
+The metadata state transition is a single atomic (CAS or store).
 * Per-thread (or per-CPU) caches are currently not implemented (but can be added in future).
+* Software shadow is implemented to imitate MTE w/o the hardware.

 MTMalloc vs
 [Scudo Malloc](https://llvm.org/docs/ScudoHardenedAllocator.html):